hoangduytran/blender-manual/manual/compositing/types/utilities/split.rst

    :align: right
    :alt: Split Viewer Node.

-The *Split* node takes two images and displays these side-by-side.
+The *Split* node combines two images for side-by-side display.
+Typically used in combination with the :doc:`Viewer Node </compositing/types/output/viewer>`.

 Inputs